Exploring the Connection Between Mental Acuity and Glucose

 Aging

 Aging can impact cognition.
-This can be mild such as forgetting where you put your keys, or in cases of Alzheimer’s disease, this can be severe.
+This can be mild, such as forgetting where you put your keys, or, in cases of Alzheimer’s disease, it can be severe.
 Memory and processing information may become more challenging as you age.
 However, living a healthy lifestyle can decrease the rate of cognitive decline as we age.

 Stress

-Everyone experiences different types of stress at some point in their lives and we all process it differently.
-Mild stress can actually enhance cognition—there have been several studies showing that mild stress among college students helps them perform better on exams.
+Everyone experiences different types of stress at some point in their lives, and we all process it differently.
+Mild stress can actually enhance cognition - there have been several studies showing that mild stress among college students improves their educational performance.

 Lifestyle Choices

 There are a number of lifestyle improvements you can make that can support better cognition and mental acuity.
-The following tips can help you keep your blood sugar levels stabilized and within the normal ranges:
+The following tips can help you keep your glucose levels stabilized and within the normal ranges:

 Eating a balanced diet that includes unprocessed foods, whole grains, a variety of fruits and vegetables, lean proteins, and healthy fats can help keep a steady stream of glucose available for your brain to convert to energy.

-In addition to this, making other healthy lifestyle adjustments such as exercising regularly can help keep your blood glucose levels within the normal ranges.
+In addition to this, making other healthy lifestyle adjustments, such as exercising regularly, can help keep your glucose levels within the normal range.
 Effective stress management can also help keep glucose levels steady throughout the day.

-By implementing these tips to support optimal blood sugar levels, you can proactively enhance your overall well-being and promote better cognitive performance.
+By implementing these tips to support optimal glucose levels, you can proactively enhance your overall well-being and promote better cognitive performance.

 Victoria began her career in the functional medicine space in 2015.
 She has extensive experience interpreting labs and supporting weight loss, gut imbalances, and chronic migraines.
 She received her Bachelor of Science degree in nutrition and dietetics from Missouri State University.